keshgurung/Project-3-OneDayIn/README.md

 - Day 9 :

 The last day of the project, we focused on styling the project.
+We implemented SASS in styling our project.
+Using SASS in our project helped in reducing repetition of CSS and helped in saving time for us.

 ![b2](/assets/b2.png)